Sabaya

 Sabaya is a small town in the Bolivian Oruro Department.
 In 2001 it had a population of 573 inhabitants in 2001.
-Sabaya is the administrative center of the Sabaya Province and the Sabaya Municipality alike.
-It is located 200 km south-west of Oruro, the capital of the department.
+Sabaya is the administrative center of both the Sabaya Province and the Sabaya Municipality.
+It is located 200 km south-west of Oruro, the department capital.
 It is situated at 3,698 m above sea level in the valley of the Sabaya River on the eastern slopes of Pumari (4,787 m).
 Salar de Coipasa lies 25 km south-east of Sabaya, and the stratovolcano Tata Sabaya (5,430 m) is situated 20 km south-west of Sabaya.